Seeking SSDI for Colostomy Challenges - Any Advice?

 Hey,

-I filed a disability claim after I found out my problems were not hemorrhoids (as I had been told for a year) and found out it was anal cancer.
-I was denied 3 times, even though I gave them every piece of paper they asked for, doctors names, addressed and phone numbers.
+I filed a disability claim after I found out my problems were not hemorrhoids (as I had been told for a year) but anal cancer.
+I was denied three times, even though I gave them every piece of paper they asked for, doctors' names, addresses, and phone numbers.

 I didn't have to do much.
-I sent them the same thing I had the government, with a long letter explaining everything from start to the date I called them.
+I sent them the same thing I had given the government, with a long letter explaining everything from the start to the date I called them.
 They called me for a court hearing a year later.
 I went, the judge didn't even ask me any questions.
-I was there for about 15 minutes and was told I was being approved retroactive.
+I was there for about 15 minutes and was told I was being approved retroactively.

 As the two gentlemen said, it's not easy.